Kwaadpepper/Omen/README.md

 -   [ ] extensive test on mobile
 -   [ ] unit tests ?
 -   [x] rework sort logic
--   [ ] implement configurable shortcuts
 -   [ ] file uploaded size return to ajax is null => size sort error
+-   [ ] fix upload message error not showing
+-   [ ] fix crop image save will clone the figure instead of updating it
 -   [ ] fix sort error when only 1 inode to display
 -   [ ] fix rename bug on forbidden char ?
 -   [ ] find a solution for resize image CSP violation (jquery-ui resisable code)